 - Be surrounded by a watery, red liquid

-In this case, you may have a serious or mild issue.
 If your parrot has recently eaten red-colored food, this could reflect in its droppings.
-Beetroot, for example, is known to tint feces with a pinkish-red color.
+For example, beetroot is known to tint feces with a pinkish-red color.
 However, red coloring may also be a sign of bleeding.

 Why Is My Parrot Pooping Blood?